-When you ask for any 'payments' or withdrawals from your RDSP, the financial institution must first apply the '10-year rule'.
+When you ask for any payments or withdrawals from your RDSP, the financial institution must first apply the '10-year rule'.

-One of the benefits of having an RDSP is that under certain circumstances, the government gives you, the beneficiary, grants or bonds.
+One of the benefits of having an RDSP is that under certain circumstances, the government gives you (the beneficiary) grants or bonds.
 Many people receive these grants and bonds.
-We call them 'government contributions'.
+We refer to them as 'government contributions'.

-Grants or bonds are funds deposited directly into your RDSP either monthly or quarterly.
+Grants or bonds are funds deposited directly into your RDSP, either monthly or quarterly.